Definitely-not-AWS-Workshops/workshop-1-blog/content/9-Further-Improvements/_index.md

 pre : " <b> 9. </b> "
 ---

+Last but not least!
 You may be interested in the following recommendations for improving the workshop in the future.

 #### AWS Services